-Yasuke escaped and rushed to protect his Lord’s Son, but this too was in vain as Lord Nabunaga’s soon also committed honourable suicide in the face of defeat.
+Eventually the Black Samurai escaped and Yasuke rushed to protect his Lord’s Son, but this too was in vain as Lord Nabunaga’s soon also committed honourable suicide in the face of defeat.

-After capturing Yasuke, the hateful Mitsuhide treated Yasuke with disdain, and because he was not Japanese, Yasuke not killed but was sent to the Christian Mission in Kyoto instead.
+After capturing Yasuke, the hateful Mitsuhide treated Yasuke as a Black Samurai with disdain, but because he was not Japanese, Yasuke not killed but he was sent to the Christian Mission in Kyoto instead.

-Little is known of what happened to Yasuke once he returned to the Jesuits and its unknown whether he died in Japan or returned to Africa.
+Little is known of what happened to Yasuke the Black Samurai once he returned to the Jesuits and its unknown whether Yasuke died in Japan or returned to Africa.